-"They called the name of the city, or the land, Nephihah."
+And they also began a foundation for a city between the city of Moroni and the city of Aaron, joining the borders of Aaron and Moroni; and they called the name of the city, or the land, Nephihah.
 (Alma 50:14)

-Throughout the Book of Mormon, the terms city and land seem to be interchangeable.
-There is a city of Nephi and a land of Nephi, a city of Zarahemla and a land of Zarahemla, and so forth.
+Throughout the Book of Mormon, the terms city and land seem to be interchangeable.1 There is a city of Nephi and a land of Nephi, a city of Zarahemla and a land of Zarahemla, and so forth.
 Evidently, each city controlled a certain territory or land that was designated from the name of the city.
 This is especially clear in Alma 50:14, where we read of the construction of a new site: "They called the name of the city, or the land, Nephihah."

 The pattern followed by the Nephites (and by the Lamanites when they became sedentary) was evidently brought from the Old World.
 In ancient Israel, the cities were places of refuge for farmers in surrounding villages.
-In time of war, the peasants could flee to the protection of the city walls, where arms were stored for defense.
-This is precisely what we find described in Mosiah 9:14-16.
+In time of war, the peasants could flee to the protection of the city walls, where arms were stored for defense.2 This is precisely what we find described in Mosiah 9:14-16.

-In the law of Moses, cities assigned to the Levites were required to have pastures extending two thousand cubits (roughly three thousand feet) outside the walls (see Numbers 35:5).
-Because of this, the rabbis took the word place in Exodus 16:29 to mean a walled city, and restricted inhabitants to a maximum two thousand cubits' walk on the Sabbath, giving us the "Sabbath day's journey" of Acts 1:12.1
+In the law of Moses, cities assigned to the Levites were required to have pastures extending two thousand cubits (roughly three thousand feet) outside the walls (Numbers 35:5).3 Because of this, the rabbis took the word place in Exodus 16:29 to mean a walled city, and restricted inhabitants to a maximum two thousand cubits' walk on the Sabbath, giving us the "Sabbath day's journey" of Acts 1:12.4